cisco/mercury/doc/safe-parsing.md

 #### David McGrew, September 4, 2020

-One of the biggest challenges in network data collection and analysis is that of parsing network data with safety, performance, and flexibility.
+One of the important challenges in network data collection and analysis is that of parsing packets with safety, performance, and flexibility.
 Network data formats are complex, and packet data is often truncated, and is too often misformatted.
-In mercury and cert-analyze, bounds checking is enforced through structured programming, with data structures and functions that provide efficiency and flexibility.
-This note explains that approach in more detail (and it is a work in progress).
+Poorly designed network parsers have been the source of many severe software bugs.
+To achieve performance and efficiency, Mercury (and cert-analyze) use *in-situ, selective parsing*, with bounds checking enforced through structured programming.
+This note explains that approach in more detail (and is a work in progress).

+Abstractly, a packet parser reads a byte stream, determines what protocol and messages it contains, and converts the protocol's data elements into integers, strings, and other objects that are programmatically accessible.  **Selective parsing** converts only selected data elements, skipping over uninteresting ones for the sake of efficiency.  **In-situ parsing** avoids memory allocation by creating references to data elements in the packet buffer.

 Network packets occupy contiguous regions of memory.
 A substring of a packet can be identified by a pair of pointers indicating its start